Sometimes the answers as easy as deep breathing.

 I made brief journal notes through the month of the changes I noticed during this experiment, and I was surprised at how tremendously this simple practice has helped me.

-April 1—I need to work on breathing.
-I am having a lot of problems feelings out of breath, and it seems like my breathing problems are causing other problems like snoring.
-Something is just off for me.
-I seem to be having more anxiety lately.
+April 1—I need to work on breathing because I am having a lot of problems feelings out of breath.
+And it seems like my breathing problems are causing other problems like snoring.
+Something is just off for me, and I seem to be having more anxiety lately.

 April 2—I am going to do at least 10 deep breaths three times a day for a whole month.
-I am excited.
-I have been doing breathing during contemplative moments with my students, and I feel really relaxed whenever I do this.
+In my classes, I have been doing breathing during contemplative moments with my students, and I feel really relaxed whenever I do this.

 Me excited about my breathing experiment.

-April 4—I really noticed a difference today climbing the stairs.
-I was breathing hard at the top of the stairs, but my breathing recovered more quickly.
-I was able to breathe through my nose more and not my mouth.
-I am also snoring less.
-I feel like my lungs are stronger
+April 4—Today I noticed a difference climbing the stairs.
+While I was breathing hard at the top of the stairs, my breathing recovered more quickly.
+And I was able to breathe through my nose more and not my mouth.
+I am also snoring less, and I feel like my lungs are stronger

-April 5—I am feeling a lot stronger.
-I climbed the stairs breathing entirely through my nose.
-I also went on a mile walk at the arboretum, and I breathed entirely through my nose.
+April 5—I am feeling a lot stronger, and I climbed the stairs breathing entirely through my nose.
+Also, I went on a mile walk at the arboretum, and I breathed entirely through my nose.

 Breathing deeply is a way we enter deeply into our relationship with our body and learn to express love to it.

 April 9–I am breathing almost entirely through my nose now, and I feel calmer and more relaxed.
-I have started doing yoga again, too, and my breathing in yoga is better.
+In addition, I have started doing yoga again, and my breathing in yoga is better.

-April 10–I am able to go really long periods of time just breathing through my nose—like all tonight.
-I feel like I am breathing less often and like I get more out of every breath.
+And April 10–I am able to go really long periods of time just breathing through my nose—like all tonight.
+In addition, I feel like I am breathing less often and like I get more out of every breath.
 My digestion is definitely improving.
 I feel more grounded.

 April 11, 12, 13—I can ascend stairs and not breathe hard.
-I feel like my muscles are stronger.
-I walk with strength.
+And I feel like my muscles are stronger and that I walk with strength.

-April 14, 15, 16–My muscles feel a lot stronger.
-I feel stronger in general.
+And April 14, 15, 16–My muscles feel a lot stronger, and I feel stronger in general.

 April 17 and 18—I have noticed that I have better balance.

-April 19 and 20—I practiced exhaling completely and then inhaling eight breaths, holding four breaths, and exhaling four breaths.
-I am breathing deeply.
-I feel so much better, and my snoring has stopped completely.
+And April 19 and 20—Today I practiced exhaling completely and then inhaling eight breaths, holding four breaths, and exhaling four breaths.
+I am breathing deeply, and I feel so much better.
+Also, my snoring has stopped completely.

-I finished my month of purposeful breathing, and I am really amazed at how beneficial one month of breathing ten breaths intentionally three times a day has helped me.
+After finishing my month of purposeful breathing, I am really amazed how much it helped me.